AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Node.js SDK/Secondary Index/Local secondary index.md

     -   Parameters

-        When you use the GetRow operation to read data from the index table, take note of the following items:
+        When you call the GetRow operation to read data from an index table, take note of the following items:

         -   You must set tableName to the name of the index table.
-        -   Tablestore autocompletes the primary key for the index table.
-Therefore, when you specify the primary key of a row, you must specify the indexed columns based on which you create the index table and the autocompleted primary key columns.
+        -   Tablestore automatically adds the primary key columns that are not specified as indexed columns to an index table.
+Therefore, when you specify the primary key columns of a row, you must specify the indexed columns based on which you create the index table and the primary key columns of the data table.
     -   Examples

         ```